Trump’s Senate critics see support collapse – who’s next?

 Flake followed with a Washington Post op-ed Wednesday in which he said: “Nine months of this administration is enough for us to stop pretending that this is somehow normal.”

-But his polls numbers for a 2018 reelection already were under water.
+But his poll numbers for a 2018 reelection already were under water.
 Just 37 percent of Arizona Republican voters approved of Flake’s job performance and 50 percent disapproved, according to a recent Morning Consult poll.

 “He was going to lose, and he was going to lose big,” Constantin Querard, a GOP consultant in Arizona, told Fox News on Wednesday.